Adeniyi-code-Barak/OG_HOMES/README.md

-This is my first hands-on project in Front-End Development tailored for my Entrepreneurial pursuit.
+This is my ALX Webstack portfolio project